 Coordinates: 22.876319, -109.897012, map

 It’s like a relationship.
-One side is calmer, while the other turbulent.
+One side is calmer, while the other is turbulent.
 Although the beaches are connected, we noticed that it gets much more crowded on Lover’s Beach even for people who are simply sunbathing.

 Also, lucky for us, we were one of the first few people to get here, so we took plenty of photos without the crowds.

-Pro Tip: Head out there early morning to beat the crowds.
+Local Tip: Head out there early morning to beat the crowds.

 This is the cheapest and most perfect way to see all the major landmarks.
 We originally were just looking for a cheap water taxi for transportation to Lover’s Beach, but they ended up having a glass bottom too.